 What causes dry eye?

-There are many potential causes of dry eye.
+There are many potential causes of dry eye disease.

-Some of the other causes of chronic dry eye problems include:
+Some of the more common causes of chronic dry eye problems include:

 - Defects that affect the eyelid or shape of the eye